BednarikK23/self-study/cpp_ca_learning/Readme.md

 Hello, this is my first encounter with c++ programming language.
-In this project i developed basic understanding of this language of its semantics and syntax.
-Only thing i missed in this project was allocation and deallocation data on the heap...
+Throughout this project, I developed a foundational understanding of its semantics and syntax.
+The only aspect I didn't cover here pertains to dynamic memory allocation and deallocation on the heap.
+But I searched for t in docmentation an I think I have good idea about how this works from C programming language, that I understand well (- projects in C in school_work folder, need acces in private - ask)